deepjavalibrary/djl/examples/docs/train_mnist_mlp.md

 [INFO ] - epoch P50: 29.520 s, P90: 29.520 s
 ```

-The results show that you reached 96.93% validation accuracy at the end of the second epoch.
+The results show that you reached 96.93 percent validation accuracy at the end of the second epoch.

 You can also run the example with your own arguments.
 For example, you can train for five epochs using batch size 64 and save the model to a specified folder `mlp_model` using the following command: